 Earlier this year, the company pledged to train 100 supply teachers in First Aid during the 2016/17 academic year, ensuring both their safety and that of the thousands of pupils they teach in schools every day.

 Lee Carpenter, director of PK Education explained: “Supply teachers are more in demand than ever so it makes absolute sense that we offer free CPD so that they can continually develop and be the best they can be in the classroom.
+Look how to make teachers women communication warmly.
 However, it would seem, that because supply teachers have the time to access CPD, we are moving towards a situation that supply teachers may be more up-to-date with modern teaching methods than their permanent counterparts.”

 Commenting on the report findings, which are based on data collected in the OECD’s Teaching and Learning International Survey (TALIS) between 2012 and 2014, Dr Mary Bousted, general secretary of the Association of Teachers and Lecturers, said: “Most worrying is the fact that teachers’ professional development is being cut, at a time when there is massive change in the curriculum, its assessment and qualifications.